shamim1258/Shamim/Interview/Question/python_ques.md

 9. Explain split() and join() functions in Python?
 10. What does \*args and \*\*kwargs mean?
+11. What is suit in Python?
+&emsp;<details>
+Suit is group of statements which as a combination perform a block of codes.

 ## Python Class

 1. How does inheritance work in class?